 By establishing a strategic partnership with a company providing complementary products or services, you can position your business as a one-stop shop for your customers’ diverse needs and thus increase your customer engagement opportunities.
 Creating loyalty programs for your distributors and resellers is another important strategy that helps you build a strong distribution network, increase brand awareness, and have more customers.

 If your company sources raw materials used by other businesses for production, you may partner with a company that offers services that can streamline production.
-As a company selling tires to an automobile manufacturer, you can partner with a windshield reseller and offer your customers a combined package at a discount price.
+As a company selling tires to a B2B auto parts manufacturer, you can partner with a windshield reseller and offer your customers a combined package at a discount price.
 As a petroleum company, you may reward your clients with bonuses and thus promote your brand among mechanics, who usually decide which engine oil and other products to use at their car service.

 3) Arranging member events

 As a rule, enterprise customers tend to build long-term and sustainable relationships with partners and suppliers.
 In this regard, in-person events give businesses a great opportunity to recognize their clients, strengthen mutual ties, and discover their product experience first-hand.